Custom Metrics Autoscaling

 - Custom Mode: Autoscale based on your application metrics

-Consider a data processing pipeline with two separate Porter applications:Analytics Ingestion API
+Consider a data processing pipeline with a web API and worker service:Analytics Ingestion API

-A separate application with Celery workers that process events from RabbitMQ and stores them in your data warehouse.
+A worker service that processes events from RabbitMQ.
 Custom Autoscaling Configuration:- Metric Name: